2014 OSCE Human Dimension Implementation Meeting, Working sessions 2 and

 No new NGO is known to have obtained

-registration since the new law entered into force and, as previously, no
+registration since the new law entered into force and, as previously, no independent human rights group is registered in this

 country, where conditions for civil society activity remain highly prohibitive